ArunAaryan/ArunAaryan/README.md

 ### About now:
-- 🔭 I’m currently working on a mini social networking project.
+- 🔭 I’m currently working on building my own password manager.

 - 📫 To reach me on <a href="https://www.linkedin.com/in/arun-aaryan-5740a355/">linkedIn </a> Click here!
 - To reach me on <a  href= "https://www.instagram.com/arunaaryan_/" >instagram</a> Click here